 Many psychologists have claimed that in order to conquer a fear you must be exposed to that fear — and probably more than once.
 Start facing your fear today by doing one thing that you are afraid of.
 Try holding a spider, jumping out of an airplane, climbing to the top of a mountain or even going to the dentist.
 Do whatever it takes for you to get out of your comfort zone.

 If you need a little help stepping out off your comfort zone, read my article about overcoming anxiety to live your dream with 8 tips to facing your fears.

 57. ✦ Volunteer

 Like the old adage says, it’s better to give than to receive.
 Walking dogs at the shelter, reading to children at the library or spending an afternoon feeding families at the soup kitchen?
 Determine what’s close to your heart and then make a decision to make a difference today.

 58. ✦ Go 24 Hours without Internet, Radio or Television

 Now, I know, this is a tall order and may not be easy for some.
 We use the internet for everything nowadays.
 But think about it.
 When was the last time you went for two hours without your phone?
 Try going 24 hours without internet, radio or TV.
 Read a good book, talk to your family or use the time to complete some of the ideas on this at home bucket list.
 Soon enough you will wish you had these quiet and peaceful moments more often.

 59. ✧ Run a Themed 5k

-Themed 5k marathons are a wonderful way to not only bring the community together for a common course, but to also show off your extreme levels of fitness and fun loving nature.
-Make sure the theme is something fun, like a mud run (check Active’s 5k Race Finder for ideas).
-It’d be a bonus if running the 5k was to support a local organization.
+Participating is a 5k is a great way to teach your children that it’s not always about winning, but about doing your best just to complete the goal.
+It’s even better if the race has a fun theme, like a mud run (check Active’s 5k Race Finder for ideas).
+It’d be even more of a bonus if running the 5k was to support a local organization.